cast28/Shipping-Request-Catalog-Item/README.md

 * Client scripts to pre-populate fields

 ### Getting Started
-Content is within ServiceNow instance
+* Content is within ServiceNow instance
+* Log in to the instance, go to Service Portal

 ### Usage
 Within service catalog click shipping request